bakalis/dissertation-spring/README.md

 Features:

-Show Current Warehouse Contents \n
+Show Current Warehouse Contents \\
 Add or Retrieve Products
 Search Products by any spec
 Manage Clients Registered within the Application